Empirical-org-Archive/Quill-Grammar/README.md

 Once you are up and running the LMS, assuming port 3000 for the LMS, head to http://localhost:3000/oauth/applications to tweak your local OAuth applications.
 You'll need to log in with the Admin username/password.
+If an OAuth application does not yet exist for QuillGrammer, then create one, giving it the callback url :
+`http:://localhost:3001/oauth/callback`.

 You'll want to fill in the `oauthClientId` in `./src/scripts/development.config.json` with the `applicationId` from your new or modified OAuth LMS Application.